 Italian pop singer/songwriter Tiziano Ferro became involved in music while attending a local conservatory, taking guitar and piano classes in addition to improving his vocal skills.
 At the age of 16, he joined a gospel chorus, uncovering his passion for Afro-American music.
 In 1998, he began working with producers Alberto Salerno and Mara Maionchi, composing his first songs.
-Three years later, EMI Italy released his debut album, Rosso Relativo, featuring the hit single "Xdono."
+Three years later, EMI Italy released his debut album, Rosso Relativo, featuring the hit single Xdono.
 The album put his name on the map, but it was the 2003 follow-up, 111 -- named for the number of pounds his weight "ballooned" to while he suffered bulimia as a teenager -- that launched him to stardom, eventually selling over a million copies.
-Despite being panned by critics as a manufactured pop confection, he went on to a highly successful career not only as a recording artist -- scoring numerous platinum records and winning armloads of awards -- but as a songwriter for other artists, including Michael Bolton, Blue, and This Mortal Coil.
+Despite being panned by critics as a manufactured pop confection, he went on to a highly successful career not only as a recording artist -- scoring numerous platinum records and winning armloads of awards -- but as a songwriter for other artists, including Michael Bolton and Blue.

-Ferro recorded extensively in numerous European languages including Spanish, French, Portuguese, German, and English, most notably with the single "Universal Prayer," a duet with British R&B star Jamelia which was the official anthem of the 2004 Athens Olympic Games.
-In 2006 he effectively scotched his career in Latin America with a series of spectacularly ill-advised comments about that region on a chat show; his gaffe did nothing to hurt his career in Italy, however, with his next three albums Nessuno è Solo (2006), Alla Mia Età (2008), and L'Amore È una Cosa Semplice (2011) all going to number one there.
+Ferro recorded extensively in numerous European languages including Spanish, French, Portuguese, German, and English, most notably with the single Universal Prayer, a duet with British R&B star Jamelia, which was the official anthem of the 2004 Athens Olympic Games.
+In 2006, he effectively scotched his career in Latin America with a series of spectacularly ill-advised comments about that region on a chat show; his gaffe did nothing to hurt his career in Italy, however, with his next three albums, Nessuno è Solo (2006), Alla Mia Età (2008), and L'Amore È una Cosa Semplice (2011) all going to number one there.
 In 2010, after years of denial, he finally came out as gay in an interview with Vanity Fair.
-In 2013 he turned his hand to record production, working on the debut solo album by Italian female rapper Baby K. ~ Drago Bonacich & John D. Buchanan
+In 2013, he helped produce the debut solo album by Italian female rapper Baby K; Ferro has also worked on production for material by Giusy Ferreri and Alessandra Amoroso.
+During late 2014 and early 2015, his hits compilation TZN: The Best of Tiziano Ferro spent several weeks at number one. ~ Drago Bonacich & John D. Buchanan